 Amid the chatter, one old solution remained controversial: gender quotas.
 Surprisingly, perhaps, women are not universally in favor of quotas.
-At a panel discussion on the topic, Phil Chen, founder of Presence Capital, a San Francisco-based venture capital fund focusing on virtual reality and augmented reality argued that quotas are needed; Melissa Guzy, founder of Arbor Ventures, one of Asia’s largest fintech-focused venture funds, disagreed.“Quotas are one way to get the people in power to be more open to change.”
+At a panel discussion on the topic, Phil Chen, founder of Presence Capital, a San Francisco-based venture capital fund focusing on virtual reality and augmented reality argued that quotas are needed; Melissa Guzy, founder of Arbor Ventures, one of Asia’s largest fintech-focused venture funds, disagreed.

 People have an unconscious bias to hire people like themselves and quotas help break that, Chen said.
 “Quotas are one way to get the people in power to be more open to change, to be more open to not just the status quo,” he said.

 Guzy says she is a believer in gender equality, but not in quotas.
 “If you are going to get derailed because of a guy acting like he was in a high school locker room for about three minutes, you’ll never get anywhere in a startup,” said the veteran venture capitalist, who spent over two decades in Silicon Valley before moving to Hong Kong.
-“Sexism is just one of the things you have to come across.”“We should all earn for what we get.”
+“Sexism is just one of the things you have to come across.”

 Guzy then argued that the right approach to improve gender equality is to have more women study computer science, mathematics, and statistics.
 They then will naturally be able to get jobs at tech companies.
 “We should all earn for what we get,” she said.